 As Turkish consortium members we have business in different but related fields.
-Koc Sistem has digital signage products and services, Bor has video middleware solutions and services, TMOB develops mobile solutions for enterprises and DIA provides SaaS for enterprises as well.
+Koc Sistem has digital signage products and services, Bor has video middleware solutions and services, and DIA provides SaaS for enterprises as well.
 MOS2S is a perfect opportunity for us to bring together our knowledge as a national consortium and gain business knowledge and opportunities from the European consortium to come up with well-defined and well organized applications.
-We are going to bring our knowledge together to prototype a well-defined rich media orchestration for smart habitats use case and also: Bor is eager to get information about rich media usage in journalism from Belgian partners, Koc is eager to bear joint knowledge with the Dutch partners about sports arena applications.
-TMOB is willing to have mobile solution opportunities in urban security from the French use case.
+With respect to international collaboration, Bor is eager to get information about rich media usage in journalism from Belgian partners, Koc is eager to bear joint knowledge with the Dutch partners about sports arena applications.
 Finally DIA is willing to enrich its SaaS and IaaS to support rich media orchestration and delivery.

 South Korean Perspective

 Korea has been the first testbed for the novel IT technologies such as high-speed Internet, 5G network and even realistic media applications.
 Regarding the MOS2S project, in Korea, there has been several 360VR online stores to provide various 360VR content.
 From this project, the Korean consortium partners expect to develop the high-quality 360VR platform and attractive content which expands the 360VR market revenue of Korea.
+JDIsystem is interested in developing a 360/VR player for the virtualized set-top box platform.
+Samsung focusses on promoting their MPEG standardized solutions, and is interested in collaborating with NL partners from smart venue developments.

 Cooperation added value: technology level